Willyllem88/IA-LocalSearch/README.md

 ## Project Description

 This project implements a local search algorithm applied to the Azamon problem.
 It uses techniques such as **Simulated Annealing (SA)** and **Hill Climbing (HC)** to find optimal or near-optimal solutions.
-The project was an assignment for UPC-FIB's subject Artificial Intelligence.
+The project was an assignment for Artificial Intelligence course at UPC-FIB.

 ## Requirements